 That all being said, the following is a list of all the tools, gadgets and equipment we use in the kitchen for Thanksgiving, generally in order that you will need and use them.

-- CUTTING BOARD: I have these cutting boards in all different sizes, especially for Thanksgiving time when there is a lot of prep going on, potentially by multiple people.
+- CUTTING BOARD: I have these cutting boards in all different sizes, especially for Thanksgiving time when there is a lot of prepping, potentially by multiple people.

-- LARGE WOODEN CUTTING/CARVING BOARD: This is the very large cutting board I use to carve the turkey, and the other 364 not-Thanksgiving days of the year, it can double as a cheeseboard.
+- LARGE WOODEN CUTTING/CARVING BOARD: This is the very large cutting board I use to carve the turkey.
+The other 364 not-Thanksgiving days of the year, it doubles as a cheeseboard.
 A board with a trench is nice to have to catch the juices for gravy when you're carving the turkey, and this one is the exact same one as mine, but with the trench on one side.
 I originally called the trench a "moat," in case you're wondering what I'm talking about.

 - TWINE: to truss the turkey (and all other days for chicken).
 This brand is eco-friendly.